Bryan Museum: A New Home

 In October 2013, Bryan purchased the old Galveston Orphans Home at 1315 21st Street in Galveston, Texas.
 After a careful restoration of the historic structure, The Bryan Museum opened in June 2015.
 With 20,000 square feet of exhibit space and lush, manicured grounds, it has become an island destination.

 The Bryan Museum presents a chronological history of Texas and the American West with a special emphasis on the Spanish influences in the region.
 In addition to its permanent galleries, the Museum also includes space for rotating special exhibits, a library, and an archive.
 Bryan hopes that his collection will aid in the education of both the local community and the five million visitors the island welcomes each year.
 As the name "Visions of the West" implies, there was a great diversity of experience in the American West, and the mission of The Bryan Museum is to illuminate those compelling histories.

+Radio Transmitter

+Since 2023, the Houston-based radio station KPFT has operated a simulcast station on 89.5MHz from an antenna on the roof of the museum.